Officers and Committees

 This committee oversees a multitude of student affairs, such as conducting surveys of student concerns and needs and reporting these to the GSC officers and advisors, and composing and distributing the GSC newsletter.

-This committee works towards identifying the health insurance needs of graduate students, both domestic and international.
+This committee works to identify health insurance needs of domestic and international graduate students.

-This committee is responsible for taking into consideration issues dealing with International Graduate Students and consists of members who volunteer to serve.
-If you are interested in serving on this committee, contact the GSC officers: firstname.lastname@example.org
+This committee is responsible for considering issues related to international graduate students and consists of members who volunteer to serve.

 GSC strives to provide informational meetings, workshops and forums that enhance the professional development of graduate students.
 The council promotes interdisciplinary activities to enrich graduate students' education beyond their own disciplines.
-The council also sends out information on various seminars held across campus every week to the Council members, to be shared with their graduate student groups.
-If you have any questions, contact the GSC officers: email@example.com
+The council also sends out information on various seminars held across campus every week to the council members, to be shared with their graduate student groups.

 Anastasia M.W.
 Cooper